flexi-servers/fusionauth-rust-client/docs/DefaultApi.md

 ## retrieve_report_login

-> crate::models::LoginReportResponse retrieve_report_login(application_id, login_id, start, end, user_id)
+> models::LoginReportResponse retrieve_report_login(application_id, start, end, user_id, login_id)

-Retrieves the login report between the two instants for a particular user by login Id.
+Retrieves the login report between the two instants.
 If you specify an application id, it will only return the login counts for that application.
 OR Retrieves the login report between the two instants for a particular user by Id.
 If you specify an application id, it will only return the login counts for that application.
-OR Retrieves the login report between the two instants.
+OR Retrieves the login report between the two instants for a particular user by login Id.
 If you specify an application id, it will only return the login counts for that application.

 ### Parameters